dmd-program/art-design-course-resources/video-and-photo.md

     Make a storyboard! \(Even if you use stick figures\).
 This helps you plan your shots and visualize things.
 Number your scenes and shots and check them off during production \(e.g. you forgot to show the character putting on the hat—oops!\).

     This is a great place to decide on your aspect ratio \(traditionally 16:9 but it depends on your distribution format and creative goals).

+   * [Film Directing Shot by Shot](https://pennstateoffice365.sharepoint.com/:f:/s/SoVAOnlineFacultyHub/EsB1SIqCcM5KqW1A-kx6-NoBtF05_mpexRUu6lO1Ukfi-g?e=cIujAh) by Stephen Katz — PDF Excerpts from a great book, including many storyboard examples and techniques, common shot types, and staging tips.
+   * [Common shot types](https://www.studiobinder.com/blog/ultimate-guide-to-camera-shots/) — A quick summary of shot types like "close-up" and "wide shot" that make up the grammar of films, comics, animation, and other cinematic work.
    * [Storyboarding for film and animation](https://www.youtube.com/watch?v=RQsvhq28sOI)
    * [Storyboard Templates](https://boords.com/storyboard-template)
    * [Storyboarder App](https://wonderunit.com/storyboarder/)

+   An optional step could be to create an **animatic**, in which you edit your storyboard images into a video that becomes a protype of your film.
+This can help discover issues with narrative clarity, pacing, and identify the needed length of each shot.
+For examples and resources about animatics, see the [animation page](/animation.md).

 4. **Script**